needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 * [Addressable Groups window](xref:addressables-groups-window): The main interface for managing assets, group settings, and making builds.
 * [Profiles window](xref:addressables-profiles): Helps set up paths used by your builds.
 * [Build layout report](xref:addressables-build-layout-report): Describes the AssetBundles produced by a content build.
+* [Analyze tool](xref:addressables-analyze-tool): the Analyze tool runs analysis rules that check whether your Addressables content conforms to the set of rules you have defined.
+The Addressables system provides some basic rules, such as checking for duplicate assets; you can add your own rules using the [AnalyzeRule] class.